 How to Assess Lawn Problems

 How do you decide on the best weed killers for lawns?
 First, know your enemy.
 Analyze your types of weeds and decide on a plan for your best lawn.
-Do you have a seasonal problem with dandelions, an annual battle with crabgrass or an ongoing fight against ground ivy (a.k.a. bindweed)?
+Do you have a seasonal problem with dandelions (Taraxacum officinale, USDA zones 3-10), a battle with annual crabgrass (Digitaria spp.) or an ongoing fight against ground ivy, aka bindweed (Convolvulus and Calystegia spp., USDA zones 3-9)?

 Next, determine what caused the weeds.
 Too much shade is a common culprit.
 Four hours of sun is the minimum requirement for a decent lawn of cool-season turfgrasses, such as fescue and bluegrass.
 A minimum of six hours of sun is necessary to provide a decent stand of Bermuda or St. Augustine, which are warm-season turfgrasses, and more sun is always better.
 A lack of sunlight weakens the lawn, making it easier for weeds to take hold and thrive.
 To get the sunlight you need, remove lower branches from shade trees to get more sun on the lawn.